nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Scenario 2: User inputs an empty reason in the `r/` prefix.

-The `ParserUtil#ParseAppointment()` will detect that the given reason is empty and throws a `CommandException`, which will feedback to the user that he has given an invalid reason.
+The `ParserUtil#ParseAppointment()` will detect that the given reason is empty and throws a `ParseException`, which will feedback to the user that he has given an invalid reason.

 Scenario 3: User inputs an invalid dateTime in the `d/` prefix, such as `2022-15-10 14:00`.

-The `ParserUtil#ParseAppointment()` will detect that the given dateTime is invalid and throws a `CommandException`, which will feedback to the user that he has given an invalid dateTime.
+The `ParserUtil#ParseAppointment()` will detect that the given dateTime is invalid and throws a `ParseException`, which will feedback to the user that he has given an invalid dateTime.

 Scenario 4: User inputs an invalid recurring time period in the `pe/` prefix, such as `1S`.

-The `ParserUtil#ParseAppointment()` will detect that the given time period is invalid and throws a `CommandException`, which will feedback to the user that he has given an invalid time period.
+The `ParserUtil#ParseAppointment()` will detect that the given time period is invalid and throws a `ParseException`, which will feedback to the user that he has given an invalid time period.

 Scenario 5: User inputs an invalid tag in the `t/` prefix, such as `Sick`.

-The `ParserUtil#ParseAppointment()` will detect that the given tag is invalid and throws a `CommandException`, which will feedback to the user that he has given an invalid tag.
+The `ParserUtil#ParseAppointment()` will detect that the given tag is invalid and throws a `ParseException`, which will feedback to the user that he has given an invalid tag.

 Scenario 6: User tries to book an appointment with the same time as other appointments of the same person.